Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Analyses: AoI-Optimal Blind Scheduling

 \subsection{Blind Sub-carrier Assignment with Minimal Knowledge: Uniform Assignment}

+{Now we turn to the intra-cluster sub-carrier assignment problem, where in an arbitrary slot $t$, the active cluster with $l$ UE has been selected, and $M$ sub-carriers shall be allocated to them in order to minimize the cluster-average AoI after the transmission slot. {While the SNR $\gamma_{m,i}$ of sub-carrier $m$ for UE $i$ is random and i.i.d. for all $(m,i)\in\mathcal{M}\times\mathcal{I}_t$}, and the initial AoI status of all UEs are exogenously determined by the selection of active cluster $\mathcal{I}_t$, we consider that {the sub-carrier assignment module only possesses the minimally statistical knowledge about the channel and AoI status, i.e. the SNR distribution and the average AoI.}

-On the data link layer, $M$ sub-carriers are allocated to $l$ selected UEs in each time slot $t$.
-As the blocklength of each sub-carrier is finite, the transmission can be erroneous, and the FBL impact must be considered.
-In particular, let $\gamma_{m,i}(t)$ denotes the signal-to-noise ratio (SNR) of UE $i$ via channel $m$ in time slot $t$, and $\tau$ denotes the message bit-length, following the FBL transmission model~\cite{polyanskiy2010channel}, the PER of any UE $i \in \mathcal{I}_t$ is given by:
+Since the blocklength of each message is finite, the transmission of every UE can be erroneous.
+We start with a generic analysis under such FBL conditions.
+In particular, let $\tau$ denote the message length, following the FBL transmission model~\cite{polyanskiy2010channel}, the PER of any UE $i \in \mathcal{I}_t$ is given by}